Agree to disagree

 - The most important thing in training horses is….

-Your beliefs will influence your view on horse training and when you meet riders with another belief system and other meanings, you might not always agree and you might feel the urge to convice the non-believers and to prove them wrong.
+Our beliefs will influence your view on horse training and when we meet riders with another belief system and other meanings, we might not always agree, and we might feel the urge to convice the non-believers and to prove them wrong.
+Especially when we live on the ‘blue’ level of consciousness.

 References: formed by past experiences